akpg02/services-mfes/README.md

 ## Running the Project

+#### In Development:

+- Run all microservices at once:
+  At root, execute the following command `npm run dev`
-Refer to each microfrontend README file for further instructions.
+- Run individual microfrontends: Refer to each microfrontend README file for further instructions.

 ## CI/CD